magnus-lycka/gocd-pipeline-builder/README.md

 pipeline automagically when you push a new git repository to your git server.

-This is still in alpha state.
-Anything might change.
+This is still in beta state.
+Things might change.
 Use at your own risk.

 Supported Go CD versions
 ------------------------

-Go CD 16.2.1 or newer.
+Use release 16.2.1 or newer of the GoCD server.

 The gocd-pipeline-builder relies on features which appeared in Go CD 15.3, see https://api.go.cd/current/#pipeline-config

 Due to a bug in 15.3, you need version 16.2.1 or later if your Go CD configuration uses pipeline templates.

 Overview
 --------